ccarabine/payrollapp/README.md

 unused import env  **this is used to get the username and password**

-pylint: disable=pointless-string-statement    Pylint states the imports docstring is pointless i have used a doc string to comment all of the imports for all modules for application
+pylint: disable=pointless-string-statement    Pylint states the imports docstring is pointless I have used a docstring to comment all of the imports for all modules for the application

 pylint: disable=no-else-return  Unnecessary "elif" after "return" used on function  yesorno(question):